preethi-r09/CodTech_task-2/README.md

 MENTOR : NEELA SANTOSH

-🍽️ Collaborative Design Workflow – Online Food Delivery App
+🍽️ COLLABORATIVE DESIGN WORKFLOW - Online Food Delivery App

-📌 Project Overview
+📌 PROJECT OVERVIEW

 This repository documents the collaborative design workflow for an Online Food Delivery App, created as part of the CODTECH Internship Program.
 The goal was to simulate a real-world team environment using Figma, focusing on collaboration, commenting, version control, and iterative design practices.